hsingh17/Spendings-Tracker/README.md

 - Only allow money amount inputs when editing or adding spendings
 - Need input cleansing and validation when editing or adding spendings
 - Need max cap on both amount and category
-- When adding or editing a spending and someone puts duplicate categories, collect them to be together
+- When adding or editing a spending and someone puts duplicate categories, collect them to be together (likely to be done on the backend)
 - after input has been added for the day, it should go to edit mode (NOT ADD)
+- remove timestamp part in date
+- add tailwind
+- add ability to create an account